acnash/RDrugTrajectory/README.md

 An R package designed for the analysis of CPRD prescription electronic healthcare record (EHR) data.

 RDrugTrajctory provides an API for analysing raw CPRD EHRs.
 Functions available include:
-- loading & saving CPRD raw text files as R data.frames
+- loading & saving CPRD raw text files as R dataframes.
-- works over the medical.txt and product.txt data files (part of the CPRD data dictionary - not supplied with RDrugTrajectory)
+- works over the medical.txt and product.txt data files (part of the CPRD data dictionary - not supplied with RDrugTrajectory).
-- retrieving patient IDs, gender, age and index of multiple
+- retrieving patient IDs, gender, age and index of multiple scores.
-- retrieve all prescriptions with a matching disease date
+- retrieve all prescriptions with a matching disease date.
-- retrieve the first prescription event for a patient cohort
+- retrieve the first prescription event for a patient cohort.
-- drug prescription incidence rate
+- drug prescription incidence rate.
-- survival analysis prescription to first event timeline generator
+- a timeline generator using drug prescription data to use with Cox regression and survival curves (for packages such as REDA).
-- drug prescription demographic data anlysis
+- drug prescription demographic data analysis.
-- mean cumulative function plots of drug prescriptions
+- mean cumulative function plots of drug prescriptions.
+- drug prescription incidence rates.
-- many more function....
+- many more functions.

 ## Motivation
 CPRD electronic healthcare records are delivered as flat text files.
 Researchers have two choices, pay a lot of money to use existing tools or write tools of their own.
 Having faced this problem myself I started developing my own tools three years ago.